lunarc/lunarc_docs/docs/batch_system.md

 ### Outline: Resource requests for multiprocessor jobs

-When running multi processor jobs on the Lunarc clusters, one should
+When running multi processor jobs on the LUNARC clusters, one should
 specify:

  1. The number of nodes required by the jobs